NeutronStarDAO/ConstellationBook-English/src/about.md

 <img src="assets/README/iclogo.png" width="30%" style="float: right; margin-left: 35px;" class="zoom-img"/>

+Sometimes, I'm really awestruck to be living in such a miraculous era.
+Just a few years ago, we were mocking Bitcoin, and now decentralized finance, Ethereum and crypto have become deeply embedded.
+And in this rapidly evolving new world, a bunch of new technologies are adding color to our lives in their own unique ways: The Internet Computer, a next-gen general purpose blockchain compute platform.

-The Internet Computer is the next generation of blockchain for general computing.
-It originated from Dominic's idea in 2015 of a horizontally scalable, decentralized world computer.
-The prototype was completed in 2018.
-After deep optimizations of the underlying protocol, it was launched in 2021.
-After years of development, it aims to become a decentralized cloud service capable of
+Originating from Dominic's ideas in 2015: a horizontally scalable decentralized World Computer.
+The embryo was completed in 2018.
+After years of deep optimization of the underlying protocols, it launched in 2021.
+After years of development, it aims to become a decentralized cloud services platform,
 <span class="hover-win0">
     <span class="hover-win2">
         The underlying infrastructure has been developed into a decentralized cloud, while the upper-layer applications achieve decentralization through DAO-controlled permissions to accomplish the goal of decentralization.